 Editor’s Choice – Top 5 Favourite Photo Spots in Bintan

-Best memories of a well-deserving vacation come in the form of photographs, from the amazing views to delicious cuisine.
+Best memories of a well-deserving vacation come in the form of photographs, from the amazing views to delicious cuisine, especially now when we are all itching for a long vacation.
 As the saying goes, a picture speaks a thousand words, and what better way to reminisce on a great vacation than a gallery of great photos?

 Photographers and Instagram shutterbugs can look forward to making wonderful memories in Bintan.
 The endless range of water and land activities, wondrous landscapes brimming with nature makes it a shutterbug’s delight.